JDysiewicz/job-board/README.md

 # Jobs Board (Up Learn)

-This is the Front End take-home test for Up Learn.
+This is the Front End take-home assignment for Up Learn.

 ## Brief